*

 North Berwick Factfile

-DOROTHY CAMPBELL was born at 1 Carlton Terrace, Edinburgh in 1883.
+DOROTHY IONA CAMPBELL born 24th March, 1883 at 1 Carlton Terrace, Edinburgh.
 She was originally named 'Gladys' but this was altered to Dorothy two months after the birth.
-Her parents were William Campbell, a metal dealer and Emily Mary Tipper.
-Dorothy had six sisters and two brothers, and her father died when she was sixteen years old.
+Her parents were William Campbell and Emily Mary Tipper.
+Her father was a partner in the family business Thomas B. Campbell & Co. metal merchants and lead pipe manufacturers at 61 Constitution Street, Leith where they employed 33 men and 14 boys.

 Campbell was first to win the British and U.S Amateur back to back.